VSacr1/gatewayproject-Kubernete/README.md

 2. [How To Run](#2-How-To-Run)

 # 0. Project Definition
 As a user you can register for an account online.
 Once you have registered you should recieve a confirmation email which will give you a hyperlink to activate your account; allowing you to log in to the dashboard via the login page.
 This was created using Kubenetes, npm and nginx.
+All the images used for the deployments have been uploaded to a docker.io account

 # 1. Architecture